Wilderness First Responder Recertification

 Check out these online resources ahead of time, because you'll start the course with a written exam.
 You'll learn both in the classroom and in outdoor settings regardless of weather, so come prepared for wet, muddy, cold or hot environments!

-Check-in is between 7:30 am and 7:45 am on the first day.
+Note: Check-in is between 7:30 am and 7:45 am on the first day.
 On subsequent days, please plan on arriving by 7:45 AM.
 Course days run from 8:00 AM to 5:00 PM with an hour-long break for lunch at noon.
 CPR recertification will be held on the evening of the first day after dinner and runs for approximately 2 hours

-The in-person component involves lectures integrated with practical scenarios, case studies, and skills practice sessions.
+The in-person training involves lectures integrated with practical scenarios, case studies, and skills practice sessions.
 Attendance is required at all classes.
 Scenarios and practice sessions will take place both inside and outside.
 Bring outdoor clothing appropriate for lying on the potentially wet, snowy, or cold ground while playing the role of both rescuer and patient.
 Stage (moulage) blood and make-up are used to enhance the realism of a scenario.
 The classroom environment generally lends itself to a pair of indoor comfy shoes.

 This is a recertification course; proof of a previous Wilderness First Responder certification is required.